 \subsubsection{Signal Configuration}

-We use the standard Shepp-Logan image of $64 \times 64$ pixels as the signal's phase information to be reconstructed.
-The grayscale pixel value is mapped linearly from $[0, 1)$ to a phase in $[-\pi, \pi)$.
-The magnitudes of the phase signal are set to be constant equal to 1.
-In later sections, we consistently use the Shepp-Logan image as the phase image, unless otherwise specified, while maintaining the same image size.
+We use the standard Shepp-Logan image of ($64 \times 64$) pixels as the phase information of the signal to be reconstructed.
+The grayscale pixel values are mapped linearly from $[0, 1)$ to a phase in $[-\pi, \pi)$.
+The magnitudes of the phase signal are set to be constant and equal to 1.
+In later sections, we consistently use the Shepp-Logan image as the phase image, unless otherwise specified, while we keep the image size.